hortonworks/cloudbreak/docs/index.md

 Once the blueprint is selected we parse it and give you the option to select the followings for each **hostgroup**.

-`Group size:` the nummber of instances to be started
+`Group size:` the number of instances to be started

 `Template:` the stack template associated to the hostgroup